Winter Sport Safety Tips for Avoiding Traumatic Head Injuries

 You’ve likely heard about them in the news: Hockey concussions are some of the more commonly broadcasted traumatic head injuries.
 In fact, winter sports account for over 16 000 head injuries in the United States every year.

 The winter, in particular, is known for its more dangerous and thrill-seeking activities.
 And winter sports injuries aren’t exactly uncommon.
-There’s ice sports, skiing, sledding, snowboarding, and snowmobiling - all which come with a high amount of risk.
+There’s ice sports, skiing, sledding, snowboarding, and snowmobiling – all which come with a high amount of risk.
+Winter sports injuries are always worth thinking about – especially if you’re very active in the colder months.

 That’s why January is the National Winter Sports TBI Awareness Month.
 However, that doesn’t mean January is the only time of the year to pay attention to winter sports injuries or prevention.
 Below are ways to lower your risk of injury no matter what activities you take part in.